How can I get the permanent residence permit?

 • 29

-If you are missing a few months of residence or pension insurance, you can ask your immigration authority if you can still submit the application.
+If you are missing a few months of residence or pension insurance, you may possibly still be able to submit the application.
 This also applies if you are missing a document (e.g., the B1 certificate).
 In that case, attach a document stating what you will send later (e.g., appointment booking for the B1 exam).

 • 30